 Twenty-three year old Orange Apps founder Gian Javelona talks Apple vs. Orange and being at the right place at the right time.

 Gian Javelona good-naturedly recalls his days as a student in PUP.
-He describes himself as a “regular guy” who enjoyed basketball, medical video games, viagra and perhaps best of all, programming.
+He describes himself as a “regular guy” who enjoyed basketball, video games, and perhaps best of all, programming.
 But university life had its share of hardships.
 He had only PhP15 to spend on lunch—3 pieces of Shanghai rolls with rice.
 To learn to code, he had to share one computer with seven other students.
 And then there was his three-to four-hour wait in line to enrol, on top of the hours it took to check his grades.

 In an attempt to respond to these problems, the then 19-year- old Gian designed his thesis around providing a solution.
 “I hacked into the school’s database,” he says quite simply.
 Was that allowed?
 “Not at that time,” he admits with a laugh.
 But the app that he built around the said database provided such great service to the school, professors and school authorities were too astounded to protest.
 What started as a school project then turned into a practical innovation that first serviced PUP’s College of Technology, then the entire university.
 “The (university) president asked me ‘how can we make money from this?’ and that gave me the idea to create a company,” Gian explains.
 “I figure if my school loves it, other schools will love it.”